-The Bible is a big book— it’s actually a library of 66 books— so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
+The Bible is a big book—it’s actually a library of 66, 73, or 81 books (depending on the Christian tradition)—so it’s probably safe to say that the majority of Christians haven’t read most of it, let alone all of it.
 Therefore, we hold many of our beliefs because we’ve been told to believe them.
 This can be a great thing, but it can also be a harmful thing.
-In the case of a “secret Rapture that will make all the Christians disappear”, it is a bad thing, that is, because the Rapture is not a thing.
+In the case of a “secret Rapture that will make all the Christians disappear,” it is a bad thing, that is because the Rapture is not a thing.

-The biggest problem with the Rapture, is that it promotes a mentality that highly resembles a first century church heretical belief: Gnosticism.
-The Rapture makes this world evil, and some “other” “spiritual” world, good.
-The Rapture teaches a high form a Gnosticism by teaching the church to wait for some mystical, secret escape from this earth, rather than living here and making this world a better place.
+The biggest problem with the idea of the Rapture is that it promotes a mentality that highly resembles a first-century church heretical belief: Gnosticism.
+The Rapture makes this world evil and some other “spiritual” world good.
+The Rapture teaches a high form a Gnosticism by teaching the church to wait for some mystical, secret escape from this earth, rather than living here and making this world a better place by participating in God’s Kingdom.
 In the past, this was viewed as heresy.
+Today, it still is; fiction novels and B-movies have just popularized it.

 Where in Scripture is the Rapture?